Arthur Putnam: San Francisco, 1900 to 1921

 In San Francisco, Putnam was friends with artist and stained glass designer Bruce Porter (1865–1943) and the tonalist painter Gottardo Piazzoni (1872–1945); these friendships would help sustain the sculptor in the future.
-He shared a studio with sculptor Earl Cummings (1876–1936), and Piazzoni at 8 Montgomery Street (part of the Montgomery Block, where a number of other artists and bohemians lived).
+He shared a studio with sculptor Earl Cummings (1876–1936), and Piazzoni at 628 Montgomery Street (part of the Montgomery Block, where a number of other artists and bohemians lived).
 Literary figures such as Jack London (1876–1916) and George Sterling were known to visit the studio.
 Putnam worked with progressive painters like Maynard Dixon (1875–1946), Matteo Sandona (1881–1964), and Xavier Martínez (1869–1943), all of whom left the San Francisco Art Association and formed the California Society of Artists with Piazzoni and Putnam.
 The breakaway group organized a single exhibition that was held at Charles Peter Neilson's studio in 1902.
 In 1905 he traveled first to Rome and then to Paris, where he exhibited six sculptures at the Salon and Auguste Rodin praised him as “a master.”
+The streetlights at 680–1140 Sutter Street in the Lower Nob Hill district of San Francisco were designed by Putnam with "The Winning of the West" (c.
+1908) bases, installed with architects D. H. Burnham & Co.
 In 1910 he sold his Snarling Jaguar to New York’s Metropolitan Museum of Art.

 Neurological problems which began in 1909 led to the removal of a brain tumor in 1911.
 As a result of the operation, Putnam was paralyzed on his left side and his formal perceptions were impaired.
 He divorced his wife and in 1917 married Marion Pearson, a woman half his age.
-Constant demands for new work, especially from the art critic Laura Bride Powers who falsely claimed that Arthur had recovered his talents “by a miracle,” kept him out of the country until his death on May 27, 1930 at Ville d’Avray, France.
+Constant demands for new work, especially from the art critic Laura Bride Powers who falsely claimed that Putnam had recovered his talents “by a miracle,” kept him out of the country until his death on May 27, 1930, at Ville d’Avray, France.

 Between 1900 and his permanent move to France in 1921 his sculptures were exhibited on more than 25 separate occasions in the San Francisco Bay Area, including venues at the Berkley and San Francisco Art Associations, Bohemian Club, California Palace of Fine Arts, Vickery, Atkins & Torrey Gallery, and the Legion of Honor.

 The awards that he received outside of California include an Honorable Mention at the Art Institute of Chicago (1917), the Barnett Prize at New York’s National Academy of Design, the Widener Medal at the Pennsylvania Academy of Fine Arts (1923), and the Avery Prize at the Architectural League of New York (1924).